Basic Searches in SciX

 This is especially useful when you’re trying to focus on a specific subtopic or filter out irrelevant results.

-• Select “Refereed” to limit results to peer-reviewed works
+• “Refereed” includes only peer-reviewed works

-Refereed filter option in SciX sidebar
+SciX Refereed facet in results sidebar

 You can also filter your results by Publication Type, helping you focus on specific formats such as: